 I have recently noticed more people hiding trigger warnings in a dropdown menu where you need to click to be able to read the list, and I think this is a smart way to balance the preferences of those who want to see trigger warnings and those who don’t.

-However, I am very much against the current proliferation of superfluous and spoiler-y trigger warnings… for the reasons I have previously outlined in this post.
+However, I am very much against the current proliferation of superfluous and spoiler-y trigger warnings in book reviews… for the reasons I have previously outlined in this post.

-Do you believe in trigger warnings?
+Do you believe in literary trigger warnings?
 Why or why not?
-Do you include trigger warnings in your reviews?
-Do you rely on trigger warnings when making reading choices?
+Do you include trigger warnings in your book reviews?
+Do you rely on book trigger warnings when making reading choices?

 Regardless of your stance on this issue, I’m open to nuanced, respectful discussions in the comment section 🙂